ratfink417/lazyshell_docs/Lazy Shell/Editors/Levels Editor.md

 | BG Color Math  | Add / subtract subscreen from background layer of the mainscreen. |     |

 ## Layer Mask Edges Section
 The layer mask sets the viewable boundaries of the level.
 Anything beyond these boundaries will not appear in-game.
-Click the orange box in the toolstrip to show the layer mask. ![[Pasted image 20230427142652.png]]
+Click the orange box in the toolstrip to show the layer mask. ![[../../images/Pasted image 20230427142652.png]]

-<span class="rightimg"> ![[Pasted image 20230425150427.png]]</span>
+<span class="rightimg"> ![[../../images/Pasted image 20230425150427.png]]</span>

 | Form Element | Description |
 | ------------ | ----------- |